RimeLab/project_alpha/README.md

 ### 1. Docker Desktop

-Docker runs the PostgreSQL database inside a container so you don't have to install Postgres manually.
+Docker runs the database and API inside containers so you don't have to install Postgres or Python manually.

 **Mac**